 With its distinctive sound and shape the Spitfire is undoubtedly one of the most famous aircraft ever built.
 An icon of the Battle of Britain the aircraft had a long and varied history during its

-operational service with the Royal Air Force and still flies with it today as part of its Battle of Britain Memorial Flight.
-This article contains a range of facts about the Supermarine Spitfire
+operational service with the Royal Air Force, which it still flies with today as part of the Battle of Britain Memorial Flight.
+This article contains a range of Spitfire facts about, not only,

 During his time at Supermarine, many as chief designer, Reginald Joseph Mitchell would be involved in the design of twenty four